52 Cardiac output

 CO = HR × SV

-SV is normally measured using an echocardiogram to record EDV and ESV, and calculating the difference: SV = EDV – ESV.
 SV can also be measured using a specialized catheter, but this is an invasive procedure and far more dangerous to the patient.
 A mean SV for a resting 70-kg (150-lb) individual would be approximately 70 mL.
 This is because typical EDV and ESV values are approximately 120 mL and 50 mL, respectively and 70 mL = 120 mL – 50 mL.
-Normal range for SV would be 55–100 mL.
-An average resting HR would be approximately 75 bpm but could range from 60–100 in some individuals.
-There are several important variables, including size of the heart, physical and mental condition (via hormones and the ANS) of the individual, gender, contractility, duration of contraction, preload or EDV, and afterload or resistance that can affect SV and HR.
+A normal range for SV is between 55–100 mL.
+An average resting HR would be approximately 75 bpm, but could range from 60–100 bpm in some individuals.

 Using these numbers, the mean resting CO is 5.25 L/min, with a range of 4.0–8.0 L/min.
-The CO of 5.25 L/min, was calculated using the following values.
+The CO of 5.25 L/min, was calculated using the following values:

-CO L/min = 75 beats/min x 0.070 L/beat (70 mL = 0.070 L).
+CO L/min = 75 beats/min x 0.070 L/beat (70 mL = 0.070 L)

 SV can also be used to calculate ejection fraction, which is the portion of the blood that is pumped or ejected from the heart with each contraction.
 To calculate ejection fraction, SV is divided by EDV.
 Despite the name, the ejection fraction is normally expressed as a percentage.
 Ejection fractions range from approximately 55–70 percent, with a mean of 58 percent.
 For example, if the average EDV is 120 mL and the SV is 70 mL, the ejection fraction of 58% is calculated as follows: